Hug021030/The-Fellowship-of-the-Code-2026/Artifacts/Artifact-1/Artifact-1-Situation-Intent.md

-# Artifact 1 - TFC: Situation & Intent
+# Artifact I - Situation & Intent
 ## Introductory
 To understand how to define system purpose and high-level requirements, the Fellowship creates their first conceptual artifact, documented in text.
 Within their artifact the Fellowship defined situation, intent, value, system capabilities aswell as assumptions & constraints as the foundation for further development of the first feature of their Fellowship Companion.